davidemaser/generator/README.md

 ```<script src="src/generator.js"></script>```

-You can initialize the script with generator.init().
+You can initialize the script with generator.init.core().
 If you do so, remove the initialization call at the bottom of the main script.

 ###Templates